 - Eggs, 2 pieces of whole-grain toast, OJ

 - Oatmeal with berries and nuts, tall glass of milk

 - Whole-grain waffle with cottage cheese and berries on top

 If you eat a good breakfast in the morning and a snack around 10 a.m., you will be well-fueled for a midday workout.
 Afterward, eat a reasonable lunch at your desk.
-Since recovery includes protein to help stimulate muscle growth and carbohydrate to replenish depleted muscle stores, these are good examples of starch and protein for recovery:
+A meal that promotes recovery includes protein to help stimulate muscle growth and carbohydrate to replenish depleted muscle stores.
+These are good examples of starch and protein combos: